esl/mongooseim-docker/README.md

 MongooseIM server version 1.5.

 MongooseIM is Erlang Solutions' robust and efficient XMPP server aimed at large installations.
 Specifically designed for enterprise purposes, it is fault-tolerant, can utilize resources of multiple clustered machines and easily scale in need of more capacity (by just adding a box/VM).
-It provides support for WebSockets and reimplemented BOSH.

 Its home at GitHub is http://github.com/esl/MongooseIM.